World Class Louisiana Fly Fishing Charters

 Fly and Light-Tackle Fishing for Tarpon in Louisiana

-From the middle of May through the beginning of August, Jason Catchings travels up the coast of Florida with these fish.
+From April 1st through July 4th, Jason Catchings travels up the coast of Florida with these fish.
+We start tarpon fishing in Islamorada, Key West to Everglades City and Chokoloskee, Florida.
 In September to October we chase tarpon in Louisiana out of Venice, The Chandeliers, and Breton Islands, and around the passes of the Mississippi River.

 For 1 - 2 Anglers